+- horse stables

 - dorms

 - offices and classrooms in the University Union/ Bronco Student Center

 - all athletic fields and pool area

 - music building amd recital hall

 - Theater Department

 - Day Care Center and playground area

 - arcade/game room

 - Farm Store at Kellogg & Innovative Brew Works

 - any trails

 - Between 8:30am and 1:08pm, IPoly students are not allowed on Cal Poly Pomona's campus without the supervision of an IPoly staff member.

 - Parking structures (unless accessing vehicle with office pass.)

-Students are not to be in the game room of the student University Union during instructional hours of 8:30am-3:30pm.
+Students are not to be in the game room of the student University Union.
 Both gymnasiums are off limits to students without teacher supervision.
 The locker rooms are to be used only for dressing for gym classes.
 Students cannot use the lockers to store their books and personal items.
 Students should never leave their possessions unattended.
 Students should always double-check to ensure that the lockers are closed and locked.